mscarey/legislice/docs/guides/downloading.rst

     >>> str(thirteenth_a.children[1])
     '"Congress shall have power to enforce this article by appropriate legislation." (/us/const/amendment/XIII/2 1865-12-18)'

+.. _downloading-prior-versions-of-an-enactment:

-4. Downloading prior versions of an Enactment
+Downloading prior versions of an Enactment
 ---------------------------------------------

 The API can be used to access specific provisions deeply nested within